chamoda/chamoda.github.io/02_about.markdown

 #### Intro

-Software architect with a strong inclination for problem-solving, and autonomy.
-Enjoys programming in Python and Go.
-Passionate about building startups!
+I'm a software architect with a passion for solving complex problems and building scalable systems.
+I specialize in Python and Go development, with experience across the full stack from backend services to system architecture.

-Check out my firm **[xaventra](https://xaventra.com)** where I help others build startups.
+Currently focused on helping entrepreneurs turn their ideas into reality through my consultancy **[xaventra](https://xaventra.com)**, where I provide technical guidance and development services for early-stage startups.

 Email: [hello@chamoda.com](mailto:hello@chamoda.com) ([openpgp public key](/assets/publickey.asc))